wyleyr/hankel1867tr/03-I-Exposition.md

 and there are still numbers of this sort today.
-But after the numbers $a + b\sqrt{-1}$ have found a geometric representation, and their operations have been geometrically interpreted, one can in no way call them impossible; they have exactly the same reality as the positive and negative numbers, even if the latter find several substrates in intuition, and in many cases can be presented in reality, or made possible, where the relation expressed
+But after the numbers $a + b\sqrt{-1}$ have found a geometric representation, and their operations have been geometrically interpreted, one can in no way [call]{.origphrase title="bezeichnen"}
+them impossible; they have exactly the same reality as the positive and negative numbers, even if the latter find several substrates in intuition, and in many cases can be presented in reality, or made possible, where the relation expressed